-Whistler Blackcomb - powder week in British ColumbiaWhistler, Blackcomb, British Columbia, Canada, mountain, snowboarding, and travels
+Whistler Blackcomb - powder week in British ColumbiaWhistler, Blackcomb, British Columbia, Canada, mountain, and snowboarding

 Whistler Blackcomb is a whole lot of mountain, as Powderhounds rightly points out: